A 200-year-old heritage building in Bengaluru houses museum showcasing India's postal history

 That day floodwaters submerged the first floor of the building which had been evacuated.
 The clock which stood there is the testimony to the tragedy that claimed several lives.

-Unsurprisingly, the artefacts leave visitors awestruck.
+Unsurprisingly, the artefacts have been leaving visitors awestruck.
 But how they saw the items also depended on their interaction with postage.

-Surabhi who had come to the museum with her nephews said that she could relate to the exhibits as she has been sending postcards to her dear ones since a long time.
+Surabhi who had come to the museum with her nephews said that she could relate to the exhibits as she has been sending postcards to her dear ones for a long time.

 “I collect stamps and I could spot some of the stamps I have, at the museum,” she said.